Form ExamplesUse the Form type, and event handlers like FormClosing, in Windows Forms.

+Form.
 Every Windows Forms program will use the Form class.
 In many programs, the Load, FormClosing and FormClosed event handlers provide needed functionality.
+Intro notes.
 We look closer at Form.
 We demonstrate several event handlers on the Form class.
+Many other properties and event handlers are available.
+Load.

 private void Form1_Load(object sender, EventArgs e)